tmkarthi/kafka-utils/README.md

 Application Options:
   -s=         Kafka server host (default: localhost:9092) -t=         Topic to publish to (default: sample) -k=         Message Key.
-If -m is set as +, this should be either '+' for reading from stdin or
+If -m is set as +, this should be '+' for reading from stdin; otherwise
-              key value for sending same key for all messages.
+              the same key will be sent for all messages.
   -m=         File containing message value.
 If specified as '-', will read from stdin till an empty
               line is encountered.
 If specified as '+', every line in stdin will be published as one message till killed through ctrl+c.
 If value of '+' is accompanied by -k with '+',